Expert Fallacy is a human psychological phenomenon that is described as believing people only based on what they are wearing or posing as.

 Feminists very often use these psychological characteristics of the human brain to fool us.

-A recent example is from an AIIMS study of feticide where it was found that more female human fetus under 20 weeks of gestation period was killed (abortion – which is legal) in South Delhi area between 1996-2012.
+An example is from an AIIMS study of feticide where it was found that more female human fetus under 20 weeks of gestation period was killed (abortion – which is legal) in South Delhi area between 1996-2012.
 But when the fetus age was more than 20 weeks, it was found that more male fetus was killed.

 Dr. Tulsi Patel who was mentioned in the article as “Expert” also reiterated this point and blamed patriarchal Indian mindset behind this.